peterdemin/peterdemin.github.io/source/12_articles/71-rss-feed.md

 ## Configuration

-I believe most of the configuration is the default, with database pointing to a JDBC file.
+Most of the configuration is the default, with the database pointing to an H2 file.
-I have redis configured, but I'm not running redis itself.
+I have Redis configured, but I'm not running Redis itself.
 Go figure.

 ```yaml
 # ~commafeed/config.yml